How to Make Polenta

 Polenta hails from Northern Italy and is basically a cornmeal porridge.
 In America, it is also called cornmeal mush.
+What is polenta made of?
+Three super-simple ingredients: cornmeal, water, and salt.
 What's especially enticing about this humble, three-ingredient dish is its flexibility.
-You can substitute broth, or a mix of broth and white wine, for the cold water and salt.
-For breakfast or dessert polenta, consider using milk instead of water.
-Get creative with seasonings and stir-ins as well, or use polenta as a base for endless sauces, such as the mushroom sauce in Creamy Polenta with Portobello Mushroom Sauce.
-Cooled, firm polenta can be sliced or cut with shaped cutters into designs and, if desired, pan-fried until brown and slightly crisp, giving it a completely different spin.
+You can substitute broth, or a mix of broth and white wine, for the water and salt.

-While any kind of cornmeal will work, coarse ground cornmeal makes polenta with the best texture.
-Look for cornmeal labeled polenta at the grocery store or a specialty market, or one labeled coarse ground.
+While any kind of cornmeal will work, coarse ground cornmeal gives this dish the best texture.
+Look for cornmeal labeled "polenta" or "coarse ground" at a grocery store or specialty market.
 Cornmeal also comes in both white and yellow styles.
-Either can be used, but yellow is more traditional and more attractive in polenta.
+Either can be used, but yellow is the more traditional and more colorful choice.
 If you use regular cornmeal, you may need to increase the water in the saucepan and decrease the cooking time, depending on the recipe.

 1. Pour 2-1/2 cups water into a medium saucepan.
 Bring the water to boiling over medium-high heat.

 Tip: If using regular cornmeal instead of coarse ground, increase the water in the saucepan to 2-3/4 cups.
 Also, reduce the cooking time to 10 to 15 minutes after the mixture boils in Step 4.